poet-nohit/minetest-spiffy/spiffy/README.txt

 fall immediately.

 bedrock: added a can_dig function and moved it to -256
+carts: punching a cart while in it will pick it up
 default: changes how lava cools, leaves decay, made clay more abundant and raised the heights for various ores, made trees dig_up like papyrus/cactus